Missouri Senate Passes Bill That Would Ban Abortions After 8 Weeks

 As St. Louis Public Radio reported, Democrats succeeded in changing a provision that would have required in most cases that the second parent be notified before a minor has an abortion.
 "Now, that second-parent notification only applies to the 'parent of a minor who has been awarded joint legal custody or joint physical custody' by a court," the member station writes.

+Prior to the Missouri vote, Republican state Sen. Bob Onder said, "The time for negotiations is over.
+Every provision of the Missouri Stands for the Unborn Act ... is a provision that would protect innocent human life, protect pregnancy care centers and ensure that they get the resources they need to perform their valuable mission, and measures to protect the health and safety of Missouri women."

+Asked about the possibility that Missouri women might seek less-safe forms of abortion, Republican Sen. Andrew Koenig told NPR's Here & Now, "I think there's a low risk. ...
+The abortion rate is plummeting, even in places where there is access to abortion and the Constitution says that every person has a right to life and it should be protected."

-Missouri Senate Democrats are speaking out against what some of them have called an "extreme" bill.
+Some Missouri Senate Democrats spoke out against what has been called an "extreme" bill.

 "This language four years ago would be unthinkable.
-But elections have consequences," Sen. Lauren Arthur said, according to the member station.
+But elections have consequences," state Sen. Lauren Arthur said, according to the member station.
 "And with new Supreme Court justices, there is a renewed attempt to overturn Roe v.
 Wade.
 And with that, there is a push in this Legislature to pass what I would characterize as very extreme legislation."